0xmetaschool/Building-on-Aptos-boilerplate/README.md

 - cd into the projector folder by running `cd Building-on-Aptos`
 - Multiple branches are already present containing code for the required lessons.
 - To view all available branches run : `git branch`
-- Use the code branch of the specfic lesson by running : 'git checkout <branchName>'
+- Use the code branch of the specfic lesson by running : `git checkout <branchName>`

 ## Lesson Specific instructions